Seda Vertis North

 Seda Vertis North is a hotel in Quezon City, Metro Manila, Philippines.
+It is part of the Seda Hotel chain of AyalaLand Hotels and Resorts of Ayala Land which was established in 2012.

 History

 Seda Vertis North is part of Ayala Land's mixed-used development called Vertis North.
 The groundbreaking for Vertis North's commercial phase which includes the hotel took place in late 2013.
 The facility was meant to be built as a "city-center type" of hotel.
-It is part of the Seda Hotel chain of AyalaLand Hotels and Resorts of Ayala Land which was established in 2012.

 The Seda Vertis North, started partial operations on April 23, 2017 when it had its soft opening.
 It became the sixth hotel under the Seda hotel chain.
 It had its grand opening, months later, on October 11, 2017.

 Facilities

 Seda Vertis North operates inside a 24-storey building and has 438 rooms.
 Its rooms are categorized as either deluxe rooms, club Rooms, premier rooms, and suites.
 The hotel features the 160 sqm Presidential Suite which is often booked by business executives.

 Other facilities include a 700 sqm ballroom and a 390 sqm pool with a bar.
 The hotel also host a 250-person-capacity Italian-Japanese-Filipino restaurant called Misto and the Straight Up Roofdeck bar.

 The hotel building of Seda Vertis North received a LEED-Gold certification in 2019 for its green building design and operation standards.
 The hotel's facilities and services have also been given a five-star rating by the Department of Tourism based on its National Accommodation Standards for hotels within the first year of Seda Vertis North's operation.